What is PDC?

 Projects PDC participates in

-PDC is an active member of the major European HPC infrastructure projects (notably PRACE and EUDAT) and is heavily involved in exascale research projects, such as the PDC-led BioExcel Center of Excellence for Biomolecular Research, the ExaFLOW FET-HPC project and the EPiGRAM FP7 project.
-PDC also collaborates on many other related projects such as the CRESTA exascale flagship project and the Human Brain Project.
+PDC is an active member of the major European HPC infrastructure projects (notably PRACE, HPC-Europa3, EOSC-Hub, EOSC-Nordic and NeIC) and is heavily involved in exascale research projects, such as the PDC-led BioExcel Centre of Excellence for Biomolecular Research and the EXCELLERAT Centre of Excellence for Engineering Applications, as well as the EPiGRAM-HS project.
+PDC also collaborates on many other related projects such as VESTEC, Sage2 and the Human Brain Project.
 Additionally PDC supports a wide variety of researchers from KTH and elsewhere in their research projects by providing HPC resources and expertise.
 In this capacity, PDC takes part in several projects at a national level (for example, through the Swedish e-Science Research Centre or SeRC, and the Swedish Research Council or VR), and also at the international level (for example, in relation to the European Commission and Nordforsk).

-Lennart Johnsson - KTH & Department of Computer Science, University of Houston
+Lennart Johnsson - Department of Computer Science, University of Houston

 Gunnar Landgren - Advisor to the President, KTH